xaoccc/SocialMedia/README.md

     - Run the front-end server: `npm run dev`

-notes to self:
+Notes to self:
-- create comment component, comment model, comment view and comment url
-- in userData.js create a second api call to fetch the comments data
-- The data from both api calls should be stored in two different variables, so we can use it in Home and Comment components
-- Create comment structure in react way!
-- the same with reply
-- comment component will be displayed in the home page here, maybe using map: <section class="comments">
+- Manage likes for replies and make them use the same views and urls as these for the comments
+- Improve validation and security
+- fix `hook.js:608 No HydrateFallback element provided` error
+- Improve CSS